Deborah Monteith Neubert

 Deborah Monteith Neubert is a founding partner of Neubert, Pepe & Monteith, P.C.
-Attorney Monteith’s practice focuses on Construction Law & Design Professionals Liability.
-She also practices in the areas of Employment & Labor Law and Alternative Dispute Resolution & Mediation.
+Her practice focuses on Construction Law & Design Professionals Liability, and she also practices in the areas of Employment Law and Alternative Dispute Resolution & Mediation.

-In her broad construction law practice, Attorney Monteith performs contract drafting and negotiations, specification review, change order negotiations, claims analysis, project close-outs, dispute resolution, and litigation.
-She represents construction design professionals, owners, and contractors during all phases of planning, development, design, and construction.
+In her broad construction law practice, Deborah conducts contract drafting and negotiations, specification review, change order negotiations, claims analysis, project close-outs, dispute resolution, and litigation.
+She represents design professionals, owners, and contractors during all phases of planning, development, design, and construction.
 She represents a large Connecticut municipality as outside construction counsel, working on federal and state funded large construction projects in planning, bidding, contracting, surety issues, claims assessment and resolution, mediation, and construction litigation.

 As a litigator, she has been involved in many of Connecticut’s most high-profile construction cases.
 She is the co-author of two professional practice publications for design professionals and has given numerous seminars in this area.
 In addition to representing clients in litigation, mediation, and arbitration, she has served as an arbitrator and as a mediator.

-In employment and labor law, Attorney Monteith works as a legal consultant in human resources, including drafting policies, advising on Connecticut law and its application to personnel issues, and conducting employment negotiations.
+In employment and labor law, Deborah primarily works as a legal consultant in human resources, including drafting policies, advising on Connecticut law and its application to personnel issues, and conducting employment negotiations.
 She regularly drafts employment agreements and severance agreements.
 Additionally, she consults on FMLA, disability and discrimination law, wages and hours law, and other statutory compliance issues.
 She has performed internal investigations for clients and third parties.
 She has also handled numerous cases before state and federal administrative agencies and courts.
 She is on the roster of hearing officers for National Arbitration and Mediation (NAM).

-Attorney Monteith is a member of the American Bar Association, Forum on the Construction Industry.
-She is also a member of the Connecticut Bar Association serving on the Construction Law Section Executive Committee, the Labor and Employment Section, and the Resolution of Legal Fee Disputes Committee.
+Deborah is a member of the American Bar Association, Forum on the Construction Industry.
+She is also a member of the Connecticut Bar Association, serving on the Construction Law Section Executive Committee.
+She is also in the Labor and Employment Section.
 She is active in the New Haven County Bar Association.
-Attorney Monteith holds an appointment by the State of Connecticut Judicial Branch as a member of the Standing Committee on Recommendations for Admission to the Bar of New Haven County.

-Attorney Monteith graduated with honors from Williams College in 1977.
-She received her law degree in 1980 from the University of Connecticut School of Law.
-She was a principal at Updike, Kelly and Spellacy before founding Neubert, Pepe & Monteith in 1993.
+Deborah graduated with honors from Williams College and received her law degree from the University of Connecticut School of Law.